 The number of chemicals known to be toxic to developing brains has doubled in just the last seven years.
 Many are found in our food!

 Many of your most trusted household items feature chemicals that can seriously screw with your hormones.
 Here’s a look at the most destructive dirty dozen.

 “I see examples of super honest, high-integrity companies… I also see an alarming number of cheats, crooks, and charlatans…”

-Tags: acrylamides, adya clarity, almond milk, aluminum, arsenic, ascorbic acid, brown rice, Carrageenan, cheap vitamins, China, Chlorella, corn, cornucopia institute, dr. bronners, fluoride, fried foods, gaia herbs, gary null, gmo, green tea, health ranger select, herbs, hexane, hydrolyzed vegetable protein, ibs, inflammation, inorganic minerals, iron, lead, magnesium, maltodextrin, mercola, metals, mike adams, msg, natural news, natural products, nature's path, organic, pharmaceuticals, rice protein, simon gate, soy, tapioca maltodextrin, testing, torula yeast, USDA, vitamin c, whole foods, yeast extract
+Tags: almond milk, aluminum, arsenic, ascorbic acid, brown rice, Carrageenan, China, Chlorella, corn, cornucopia institute, dr. bronners, fluoride, gmo, green tea, herbs, ibs, inflammation, iron, lead, magnesium, maltodextrin, mercola, metals, mike adams, msg, natural news, natural products, nature's path, organic, pharmaceuticals, soy, testing, USDA, vitamin c, whole foods